akoidan/pychat/CONTRIBUTING.md

 download_content.sh
 ===================
-Execute `sh download_content.sh` it will will you help.
+Execute `sh download_content.sh` it will show you help.

 Frontend logging